gritzko/ron/uuid.md

     00ss ....  .... ....  .... ....  .... ....
     .... ....  .... ....  .... ....  .... ....

-`ss` bits stand for the "scheme" of the RON UUID.  `vvvv` stand for "variety" within the scheme.
-For example, scheme: event timestamp `10`, variety: RFC 4122 epoch `0010`.
+`ss` bits stand for the "version" of the RON UUID.  `vvvv` stand for "variety" within the version.
+For example, version: event timestamp `10`, variety: RFC 4122 epoch `0010`.

-The codes for schemes and their varieties:
+The codes for versions and their varieties:

     00. human readable name
         0000. transcendental/hardcoded name (lww, rga)